ron-shinall/pleasing-tmux/README.md

 # pleasing-tmux
-A clean tmux layout that doesn't require any plugins.
+A clean tmux status bare layout that doesn't require any plugins.
 If you want the CPU & memory status you will need a plugin for that, but it's purely optional.

  <img width="1327" height="779" alt="pleasing_tmux" src="https://github.com/user-attachments/assets/e1b8b0f0-56cf-4e92-8e32-e895513f7f15" />